elixirschool/elixirschool/posts/2022-07-12-components-with-dynamic-attributes.md

 <.card card={card} class={"column bg-green"}/>
 ```

-This is how our rendered markup looks like when you inspect on the browser:
+This is how our rendered markup looks like when you inspect it in the browser:

 ```
 <div>